Designed to never touch your files

 Our security model

 The most important thing to know about DukPdf's security is what we don't do.
 We don't upload your files.
 We don't store them.
 We don't see them.
-Every PDF tool — merge, split, compress, convert, sign, redact — runs entirely in your browser using WebAssembly.
+Every PDF tool — merge, split, compress, convert, sign, redact — runs entirely on your device: in your browser using WebAssembly, or natively inside the desktop app.

 How your files stay safe